iam-akashkumar/apnacollege-demo/README.md

 # apnacollege-demo
-This is for learning and exploring purpose.
+This is for learning and exploration.
+Author - Akash kumar